Cride5/visualcube/README.md

 # VisualCube TS
 Fork of [VisualCube](https://github.com/Cride5/visualcube), a great Rubik's cube svg image generator.
 This version is a javascript library that can be used to embed Rubik's cube images in a page, without pre-rendering an image server side.

+Most of the original Author's logic remains the same.
+It has just been moved around into files to help it be a bit more readable.
+Some typing has also been added.

+Logic to determine sticker color and apply algorithms was mostly added as part of this project to work with the original structure.
+Code for the simulator to apply algorithms is unique to this project and was not ported over from the original php version.

 ### Installation Instructions
 TBD